Melledy/LunarCore/README.md

 /spawn [monster/prop id] x[amount] s[stage id].
 Spawns a monster or prop near the targeted player.
 /unstuck @[player id].
 Unstucks an offline player if theyre in a scene that doesnt load.
 /worldlevel [world level].
 Sets the targeted player's equilibrium level.
+/refill.
+Refills your skill points in open world.
 ```